digitaltrails/vdu_controls/README.md

 lighting rather than the VDU.
 Under the terms of its licence, there is no warranty for the program.

+That said, ``vdu_controls`` does include a number of features that in part address such
+concerns:

-That said, ``vdu_controls`` does include features intended to partly address such concerns.
-Dragging sliders is limited to updating the VDU every 0.5 secs.
-Ambient brightness stepping is limited to 1.0 seconds between stepped adjustment.
-The global `stepping` setting can be disabled, slider-dragging and ambient-light-responses will then jump to their final values without any transitioning steps.
-Restoring a `preset` defaults to jumping immediately without any transitional steps.
++ Slider-dragging is limited to updating the VDU every 0.5 secs.
++ Ambient brightness stepping is limited to 1.0 seconds between stepped adjustment.
++ The global `stepping` setting can be disabled.
+Slider-dragging and ambient-light-responses will then jump to their final values without any transitioning steps.
++ Restoring a `preset` defaults to jumping immediately to the preset values without any transitional steps.

-The amount and frequency of changes can be reduced by creating fewer presets or by stepping ambient brightness curves so that they result in fewer adjustments.
++ The amount and frequency of changes can be reduced by using fewer `presets` or by stair-stepping ambient brightness response curves so that they result in fewer adjustments.
++ The manual override can be engaged when faced with fluctuating levels of ambient brightness.

 #### Other concerns